donovanmcgrah/Autonomous-Robotic-Systems-Engineering/assessment/README.md

-AURO Assessment ROS2 Package
+AURO ROS2 Package
 ----------------------------
-This package contains the simulation configuration for the AURO assessment.
 There is one simulation environment ROS node, `item_manager`, and three ROS nodes per robot `item_sensor`, `robot_sensor` and `zone_sensor`.
-Note that for the assessment you are **not allowed** to change their implementation.

-# Task
-Your implementation task, as described in the assessment paper, is to design and implement, an autonomous robotic system using TurtleBot3 Waffle Pi robots, running in simulation, that collect items in the arena and deposit them in appropriate zones.

 ## Items and zones
 There are three types of **items**, identified by distinct colours: red, green, and blue.
 Similarly,